 Today is a great day to wish a M Go Blue Happy Birthday to Geoffrey Steger.
-Geoffrey “Geoff” Steger was born on this day in Chicago, Illinois.
+According to the 1973 Michigan Football Media Guide, Geoffrey “Geoff” Steger was born on this day in Chicago, Illinois.
 Steger grew up just north of Chicago in Winnetka, Illinois.
 He was an excellent athlete at Loyola Academy.
 Geoffrey Steger decided to continue his education and his football at Michigan.

 When his career was over, Geoff Steger, and his teammates, had accomplished an impressive body of work.
 Michigan’s record during the “Steger Years” was 41 wins and 3 losses and 1 tie.
 Those impressive numbers helped produce four straight Big Ten titles.
 Needless to say, Geoff Steger played a lot of good football on some outstanding Wolverine teams.

 So, today is a great day to celebrate Geoffrey Steger and his contributions to the great history of Michigan football.
 I hope he has a great day today on his special day.
 Happy Birthday Geoff and Go Blue!

 The Legend of Bo Schembechler is a football love story.
 Millions of Michigan football fans loved Bo Schembechler almost as much as he loved The University of Michigan.
 This insightful book details how “Bo Who” simply became “Bo” to Wolverine Nation and to college football fans across the country and around the world.
 It details Bo’s twenty-one-year journey to bring Michigan Football back to national prominence and how he kept it there!